Finite sample rates of convergence for the Bigraphical and Tensor graphical Lasso estimators: Proof of Theorem

 \subsection{Preliminary results}

 Before we show the proof of Theorem~\ref{thm::main}, we need to state the following lemmas.
-Proofs of Lemmas \ref{thm::pivot} and \ref{lemma::triangle} appear in~\cite{GZH19supp} (cf. Lemmas 8 and 10 therein).
 We then present an error bound for the off-diagonal component of the loss function, which appears as Lemma 12 in~\cite{GZH19supp} and follows from the concentration of measure bounds on elements of $\offd(S^k - \Sigma_0^{(k)})$; cf.~\eqref{eq::defineToffd}.
 Combined with our new concentration bound on the diagonal component of the loss function, cf. Lemma~\ref{lemma::diagnew}, we obtain the improved overall rate of convergence as stated in Theorem~\ref{thm::main}. \begin{lemma} Let $\Omega_0 \succ 0$.
 Let $S= \{ (i,j) : \ \Omega_{0ij} \neq 0, \ i\neq j \}$ and $S^c = \{ (i,j) : \ \Omega_{0ij} = 0, \ i\neq j \}$.
 Then for all $\Delta \in \ksump$, we have

 where by disjointness of $\supp(\offd(\Psi_k)) := \{(i,j): i\not=j, \; \Psi_{k, ij} \not= 0\}, k=1, \ldots, L$, \bens \onenorm{\Delta_{S}} = \sum_{k=1}^L m_k \onenorm{\Delta_{\Psi_k,S}} \; \text{ and } \; \onenorm{\Delta_{\Sc}} = \sum_{k=1}^L m_k \onenorm{\Delta_{\Psi_k, \Sc}}. \eens \end{lemma}